wiwao/LeptonGimbal/README.md

 # LeptonGimbal
+Gimbal for thermal cam(geared motor type)

+*BEFORE YOU CONNECT GIMBAL YOU NEED TO CALIBRATION OFFSET.

+the original is as follows;-
+https://www.instructables.com/Gyro-Stabilizer-W-Arduino-and-Servo/
-Gimbal for thermal cam(geared motor type) the original is as follows;- https://www.instructables.com/Gyro-Stabilizer-W-Arduino-and-Servo/ name has been changed as LEPTONGIMBAL
+name has been changed as LEPTONGIMBAL